 Here are the best types of skills to put on CVs:

-Technical skills—these are hard skills related to your job and industry, such as computer skills (don't just write computer skills, find good ones to from our comprehensive list computer skills for CV), web development, statistical modelling, information technology skills.
+- Technical skills—these are hard skills related to your job and industry, such as computer skills (don't just write computer skills, find good ones to from our comprehensive list of computer skills for CV), web development, statistical modelling, information technology skills.

 Use work skills and CV qualifications they’re looking for on the job ad to make your own job skills list.
 Make them as close to the wording from the job ad as possible for the best CV keywords.